 - Click again inside the filled contour to remove the fill.

-It seemed, what is the advantage of this tool?
+It may seem, what is the advantage of this tool?
 After all, you can set the fill through the Fill section in the properties panel on the right.
-That's correct, but if you need to color not all outlines, but only some, then it is not so simple to do.
+That's correct, but if you need to color not all outlines, but only some, then it's not so simple to do.

 We are already familiar with some stroke settings from the first Figma lesson.
 Let's now explore the advanced options: